 The same factors that affect passenger vehicle drivers will influence truck accidents as well.
 The consequences are often merely more severe because trucks are larger and harder to control.

-Dealing with the severe injuries often associated with truck accidents can be very physically and emotionally draining.
+Dealing with severe injuries often associated with truck accidents can be very physically and emotionally draining.
 You shouldn’t have to deal with the legal aspects on your own.
-A commercial truck accident attorney can help.
-Contact the experienced professionals at Jardine Law Offices to discuss your legal options.
+A Salt Lake City truck accident attorney can help.
+Contact the experienced professionals at Jardine Law Offices P.C. to discuss your legal options.